Family Guy: Writing

 The first team of writers assembled for the show consisted of Chris Sheridan, Danny Smith, Gary Janetti, Ricky Blitt, Neil Goldman, Garrett Donovan, Matt Weitzman, and Mike Barker.
-The writing process of Family Guy typically starts with 14 writers that take turns writing the scripts; when a script is finished it is given to the rest of the writers to read.

 Matt Weitzman (left) is a former staff writer, and Mike Barker is a former producer and writer of the show.
 Both left the series to create the ongoing adult animated sitcom American Dad! with Seth MacFarlane.
 Barker later left American Dad! as well following production of the show's 10th season.

 These scripts generally include cutaway gags.
 Various gags are pitched to MacFarlane and the rest of the staff, and those deemed the funniest are included in the episode.
 MacFarlane has explained that it normally takes 10 months to produce an episode because the show uses hand-drawn animation.
 The show rarely comments on current events for this reason.
 The show's initial writers had never written for an animated show, and most came from live-action sitcoms.

-MacFarlane explained that he is a fan of 1930s and 1940s radio programs, particularly the radio thriller anthology Suspense, which led him to give early episodes ominous titles like "Death Has a Shadow" and "Mind Over Murder."
+MacFarlane explained that he is a fan of 1930s and 1940s radio programs, particularly the radio thriller anthology Suspense, which led him to give early episodes ominous titles like "Death Has a Shadow" and "Mind Over Murder".
 MacFarlane said that the team dropped the naming convention after individual episodes became hard to identify, and the novelty wore off.
 For the first few months of production, the writers shared one office, lent to them by the King of the Hill production crew.